 The key is to match your training to your goals.
 It’s also critical to remember that your training is only as good as your fuel source.
 For any activity that requires prolonged effort, your nutrition must include adequate carbohydrates to fuel your exercise and support recovery.

-Train for Speed and Agility
+How to Train for Serious Speed and Agility

 Speed and agility are not just for field athletes.
 They represent your ability to react, change direction, and move your body with control and efficiency.
 This translates directly to better performance in everything from tennis to skiing, but it also plays a huge role in injury prevention during everyday life.
 Being agile means you can stabilize your body quickly if you trip or lose your balance.